 Roads and Maritime is also developing a proposal to upgrade the intersection of The Northern Road and Bringelly Road, Bringelly to a grade separated intersection (underpass).

 - Improved access to the Western Sydney Airport site at Badgerys Creek, Leppington Railway Station, the new Leppington Town Centre and the M5 and M7 motorways

 - Improved safety for motorists

 - More reliable travel times

 - Improved access and safety for pedestrians and cyclists through an off-road shared path.

-Community involvement has informed the design and environmental assessment.
+Community involvement has informed the design and Review of Environmental Factors, carried out in 2011.
 Our response to community submissions can be found in our project documents.